 One of Minot's most serious unmet recovery needs is the lack of affordable housing in quality neighborhoods, like those lost in the valley that flooded.
 Long-time residents and skilled workers left Minot after the flood, due in part to high housing costs.
 The city continues to experience serious consequences because it lacks adequate affordable housing for service workers, hospital technicians, police, EMTs, firefighters, and military personnel.
 Developing affordable multifamily rental housing will allow the households that move from the buyout areas to remain in Minot.
+The construction of affordable multifamily rentals will provide housing that is not as susceptible to the volatility of the rental market that is brought on by the production of oil.
+In order to achieve this activity, the city plans on releasing multiple RFPs and entering into sub-recipient agreements through out the grant period.

-Grantee Activity Number:NDR008Activity Title:Singlefamily Affordable HousingActivitiy Type:
+Grantee Activity Number:NDR008Activity Title:Singlefamily Affordable HousingActivity Type: